acl-org/emnlp-2020-virtual-conference/README.md

 mails to us.
 Then we use Zappier to parse email, name, affiliation and host.
 This is sent to a AWS Lambda function that then creates the account for us.
 See also [this issue](https://github.com/acl-org/acl-2020-virtual-conference/issues/55).

+### Help Desk

+We recommend setting up a helpdesk that is staffed by volunteers.
+For that, create a Google Group and add helpdesk members and also create a helpdesk channel.
+It is best to set the Google Group up early enough and also use it as the reply mail for the conference invitation account credentials mail and also to mention it there.

+### Favicons

+We use [this website](https://realfavicongenerator.net/) to generate favicons from an image.

 ## Acknowledgements

 MiniConf was built by [Hendrik Strobelt](http://twitter.com/hen_str) and [Sasha Rush](http://twitter.com/srush_nlp).